rstemmer/musicdb/docs/source/usage/install.rst

 You should now be able to access the MusicDB WebUI via ``http://127.0.0.1/musicdb/``.
 The WebUI should load.
 It is likely that immediately a WebSocket connection error occurs.
-Follow the link presented in the error message to go through the web browsers process of allowing https connections to that (your) server.
+Follow the link presented in the error message (not in the title) to go through the web browsers process of allowing https connections to that (your) server.

 .. figure:: ../images/welcome.jpg
    :align: center